 Varia App Flaws

 The Varia app needs improvements.
-When I tested it, it was slow, and the connectivity with the camera was not reliable.
+When I tested it, it was slow, and the camera’s connectivity was unreliable.

 For example, I could not download a clip to my smartphone because the download always failed.
 Instead, I had to physically take out the microSD card and put it into my computer.

-You will probably (unless Garmin fixes it) experience the biggest headaches with browsing and downloading the 30s clips.
+You will probably experience the biggest headaches with browsing and downloading the 30s clips unless Garmin fixes it.
 Yes, you read correctly.
-The app splits the recordings into 30s clips.
+The app splits the recordings into 30-second clips.

 That’s 240 clips during a 2-hour ride!

 So, finding the clip you need will test your patience.
-I hope Garmin will improve the app user experience.
+I hope Garmin will improve the app user experience with software updates.

 Footage Quality